jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 - No commitment to user to specific time.
 - Full control over the life-cycle of instance: when start, stop, etc.
 - Pay only for the seconds that the instance is on state Running.
-- Recommend to short workloads and irregular runnings that cannot be stoped until finish.
+- Recommend to short workloads and irregular runnings that cannot be stopped until finish.

 **Reserved Instances**:

 - Minimum commitment of one year, maximum of three years.
 - Up to 75% discount compared to On-Demand.
 - Purchasing options: no upfront | partial upfront | all upfront (upfront = pay all now and get more discount).
-- Can buy a instance that runs in one specifc Region [Regional] or Specifc Zone [Zonal] - it affects the price.
+- Can buy a instance that runs in one specific Region [Regional] or Specific Zone [Zonal] - it affects the price.
 - There are three kinds of reserved instances:

 1. **Reserved Instances**: for long workloads and always use the selected type of instance during the commitment time. (use case: host a database)
-2. **Convertible Reserverd Instances**: long workloads with flexible instances (can change the type of the instance over time)
+2. **Convertible Reserved Instances**: long workloads with flexible instances (can change the type of the instance over time)
-3. **Scheduled Reserverd Instances**: When you need to use the instance only in scheduled time.
+3. **Scheduled Reserved Instances**: When you need to use the instance only in scheduled time.
 For example: when you need to use the instance every monday from 6am to 11am for one year.

 About the prices: A Standard Reserved Instance provides a more significant discount than a Convertible Reserved Instance.